jesse-grabowski/social-feeds/docs/architecture/application.md

 The Billing Overview will allow the Site Manager to see a breakdown of the cost of each individual site, user, and social provider they have provisioned in their Organization.

-The SPA will query the API via synchronous HTTP requests for general organization stats and the pricing table for the organization, which will then be merged for display.
+The SPA will query the API for general organization stats and the pricing table for the organization, which will then be merged for display.

 ###### Security Overview

 The Security Overview will allow the Site Manager to see a breakdown of the individual users in their organization and allow them to assign specific roles and permissions to each one.

-The SPA will query the API via synchronous HTTP requests for organization users and their permissions.
+The SPA will query the API for organization users and their permissions.
 These may then be modified via additional synchronous HTTP requests.

 ###### Provision a New Site

 This experience will allow the Site Manager to provision a new site under their Organization.

-The SPA will interact with the API via synchronous HTTP requests.

 ###### Deprovision an Existing Site

 This experience will allow the Site Manager to remove a site from their Organization (and deprovision all underlying AWS resources).

-The SPA will interact with the API via synchronous HTTP requests.

 ###### Add Social Media Provider to Site

 This experience will allow the Site Manager to add a social media capability to one of their existing sites.

-The SPA will interact with the API via synchronous HTTP requests.

 ###### Remove Social Media Provider from Site

 This experience will allow the Site Manager to remove a social media capability from one of their existing sites.

-The SPA will interact with the API via synchronous HTTP requests.

 ##### Social Media Management